LagosPortugalGuide.com

 Related articles: The Ponta da Piedade

-An alternative activity for the morning is to go surfing at the Porto de Mos beach, this beach has decent swells and an expansive sandy beach front.
+An alternative activity for the morning is to go surfing at the Porto de Mos beach; this beach has decent swells and an expansive sandy beachfront.

 http://www.zoolagos.com/en/